A 100% literacy rate means one less thing to worry about.

 With one of the best healthcare systems in the world, it’s not that hard to understand why Denmark is called the happiest country on the planet.
 Taxation is high, but corruption is low, meaning the money goes back into the communities it came from.
 A true social democracy.

-3. New Zealand
+#3 New Zealand

-generous welfare benefits land New Zealand high up on this list.
+Unpolluted cities, friendly people, and generous welfare benefits land New Zealand high up on this list.
 And, if you like rugby, well let’s just say you’re in the right place.
 But, above all, the scenery is probably what gives Kiwis the most to be proud of.
-Anyone who has watched the Lord Of The Rings Trilogy will testify to this.Unpolluted cities, friendly people and
+Anyone who has watched the Lord Of The Rings Trilogy will testify to this.

-In Austria teenagers get to vote when they are only sixteen years old and it boasts a wonderfully clean environment where everything is spotless, plus a great transport system and very low crime rates and is cheaper than many people believe.
+In Austria, teenagers get to vote when they are only sixteen years old and it boasts a wonderfully clean environment where everything is spotless, plus a great transport system and very low crime rates and is cheaper than many people believe.
 It is also the birthplace of Tranquini.

 Switzerland’s happy and healthy population can be traced to the fact that the authorities have invested heavily in their people providing them with excellent education, health services and employment benefits.
 They may be famous for their banking, skiing resorts and more recently football scandals, but they have wisely invested in their most prized possession – their people.

 In Japan, public bathrooms are amongst the cleanest in the world.
-Combine that with world renowned local cuisine, impeccably polite people and a transport system that is the envy of the world.
+Combine that with world-renowned local cuisine, impeccably polite people, and a transport system that is the envy of the world.
 Japanese people may work harder than any other nation on Earth, but they have built a peaceful and technologically advanced nation in a very short time.

-Finland has plenty to offer.
-There is practically no corruption and very little class distinction and scores highly on gender equality as well.
-It has practically the best education system in the world.
-Children are given plenty of recesses too in the fresh (cold!) air and they have one of the lowest rates of ADHD in the world.If you don’t mind what can sometimes feel like eternal darkness,
+If you don’t mind what can sometimes feel like eternal darkness, Finland has plenty to offer.
+There is practically no corruption and minimal class distinction and scores highly on gender equality as well.
+It has, practically, the best education system in the world.
+Children are given plenty of recesses too in the fresh (cold!) air and they have one of the lowest rates of ADHD in the world.

 The average household income in Canada is one of the highest in the world.
-In addition, there are excellent work opportunities where meritocracy is widely recognised and promoted.
+In addition, there are excellent work opportunities where meritocracy is widely recognized and promoted.
 A peaceful country with a stable economy and breathtaking wilderness make this a great place to live.

 If you love beer and chocolate and do not mind endless rainy days, try Belgium on for size.
-There are wonderful old towns, castles and museums to visit.
+There are wonderful old towns, castles, and museums to visit.
 As regards transport, Paris and London are really near so you get the best of several worlds.
-You can be in Paris in 70 minutes by high speed train.
+You can be in Paris in 70 minutes by high-speed train.